Ownership Transfer and Succession Planning for Your Business

 - Reflect and identify specific, actionable items to complete relative to ownership transfer and management succession

 - Map out detailed follow-up for when you return to your company

 - Share action items with facilitators and other participants to strengthen depth of goals

 About the Program Directors

-Landon R. Funsten Managing Director, FMI Capital Advisors, Inc.
+Landon R. Funsten Sr. Managing Director, FMI Capital Advisors, Inc.